 Yes.
 Irrigation systems are built out of sturdy materials and made to last.
 However, all irrigation systems require some yearly maintenance.
 In Virginia’s climate, irrigation systems typically run six months out of the year (April-October).
 Every spring, irrigation systems need to be turned on again after a winter of dormancy.
 During your irrigation system’s spring start-up an irrigation technician will come to your property, check your irrigation system, assess any needed repairs, and turn it on for you.
-Roanoke Landscapes’ spring start-up cost is $116 (for up-to 6 zones) and $12.50 for each additional zone.
+Roanoke Landscapes’ spring start-up cost is $116 (for up to 6 zones) and $12.50 for each additional zone.
 Once cool weather starts to move in during the fall, you’ll need to have your irrigation system shut down again and cleared out with a compressor to avoid water freezing in the lines or heads, which can cause leaks and cracks.
 This process is called “Winterization” and it is also completed by an irrigation technician.
-Roanoke Landscapes’ Winterizations start at $104 (for up-to 6 zones) and $12.50 for each additional zone.
-You have the option to be automatically scheduled for both of these services; whereas you’re added to our route and notified you when we are coming by your property.
+Roanoke Landscapes’ Winterizations start at $104 (for up to 6 zones) and $12.50 for each additional zone.
+You have the option to be automatically scheduled for both of these services; whereas you’re added to our route and notified when we are coming by your property.
 If you live in the city of Salem or Roanoke, operating an irrigation system also requires a yearly permit.
-A technician will test your system, as well as a city inspector, then we file the paperwork and return with a tag from the city.
+A technician will test your system, as well as a city inspector, then we file the paperwork and return it with a tag from the city.
 The yearly permit for the city of Roanoke costs $140.
 The yearly permit for the city of Salem is $125.

 What is a “backflow?”